SyndemicsLab/hep-ce/docs/src/index.md

 HEPCE makes full use of the CMake build system.
 It is a common tool used throughout the C++ user-base and we utilize it for dependency management, linking, and testing.
 As C++ has poor package management, we intentionally decided to move our focus away from tools such as conan and vcpkg and stay with pure CMake.
 Not to say we would never publish with such package managers, but it is not a core focus of the refactor/engineering team.

-We natively support 4 different build workflows with the `CMakePresets.json` file.
+We natively support 5 different build workflows with the `CMakePresets.json` file.
 They are:

 1. `gcc-release`
 2. `gcc-debug`
 3. `gcc-release-cluster`
 4. `gcc-debug-cluster`
+5. `gcc-release-strict`

 Unless you are explicitly using a linux based computing cluster, we highly recommend choosing one of the first two build processes.
 In the future, we do intend to expand to additional compilers and operating systems beyond GCC and Linux.